zunyiliu/AWS-Associate-Developer/DynammoDB.md

 create triggers in Lambda to react to data modifications in DynamoDB tables.
 ## DAX
 In-memory acceleration with DynamoDB Accelerator (DAX)
+## Transactions
+### TransactWriteItems API
+TransactWriteItems is a synchronous and idempotent write operation that groups up to 100 write actions in a single all-or-nothing operation.
+### TransactGetItems API
+TransactGetItems is a synchronous read operation that groups up to 100 Get actions together.